okomok/ngl/README.md

 _OutputRange_ is a pair represented by `(gine.Seq[A], Int)`.

-These concepts doesn't appear as Scala types; for maximum efficiency.
+These concepts don't appear as Scala types; for maximum efficiency.

 ## Seq Synopsis